-ED-3345/SP-3345.
-Recreational Leadership-3 semester hours
+ED-3345/SP-3345 Recreational Leadership-3 semester hours

-This course guides students in building an effective scriptural, educational, and personal philosophy of recreation; developing a broader understanding of a wide variety of social, cultural, creative, outdoors, arts-and-crafts, family, and individual activities in recreation and using these activities effectively; and organizing, administering, and supervising recreation in the local church.
+This course guides students in building an effective scriptural, educational, and personal philosophy of recreation; developing a broader understanding of a wide variety of social, cultural, creative, outdoors, arts and crafts, family, and individual activities in recreation and using these activities effectively; and organizing, administering, and supervising recreation in the local church.
 This course is open to Sports Ministry majors with prior approval by the instructor.
-Course offered even years, fall semester.
+Course offered spring semester, even years.

-ED-3347.
-Introduction to Social Work Practices-3 semester hours
+ED-3347 Introduction to Social Work Practices-3 semester hours